Large Language Model Evaluation via Matrix Nuclear-Norm: Experiments of Large Language Models

 \subsubsection{Analysis of Prompt Learning}

-The experimental results (shown in Table \ref{tab:result-prompt}) indicate that we performed inference on different sizes of GPT models using three carefully selected prompts (shown in Table \ref{tab:three-prompt}) and calculated the Matrix Nuclear-Norm values of their responses.
+The experimental results (shown in Table \ref{tab:result-prompt}) indicate that we performed inference on different sizes of Cerebras-GPT models using three carefully selected prompts (shown in Table \ref{tab:three-prompt}) and calculated the Matrix Nuclear-Norm values of their responses.
 As the model size increased, the Matrix Nuclear-Norm values gradually decreased, demonstrating that larger models possess greater information compression capabilities.
 The prompts significantly influenced Matrix Nuclear-Norm, with variations reflecting the models' responses to prompt complexity.
-Specifically, GPT-1.3B showed a notable decrease in Matrix Nuclear-Norm after the input prompts, indicating its sensitivity to them, while GPT-2.7B exhibited smaller changes.
-In contrast, GPT-6.7B displayed minimal variation across all prompts, suggesting stable performance regardless of prompt detail.
+Specifically, Cerebras-GPT-1.3B showed a notable decrease in Matrix Nuclear-Norm after the input prompts, indicating its sensitivity to them, while Cerebras-GPT-2.7B exhibited smaller changes.
+In contrast, Cerebras-GPT-6.7B displayed minimal variation across all prompts, suggesting stable performance regardless of prompt detail.
 Overall, more detailed prompts resulted in larger information volumes in the model's responses, leading to corresponding changes in Matrix Nuclear-Norm values.